Azure VNet Route Selection

 Network Gateway Propagated Routes

-Figure 11 shows a sample topology with a Virtual Network Gateway.
+Figure 11 shows an example topology with a Virtual Network Gateway.

 Virtual Network Gateways provide connectivity to on-premises and external networks connected over VPN or ExpressRoute.
 The routes to remote networks can (with ExpressRoute gateways - must) be exchanged using Border Gateway Protocol (BGP).